TextField

 Introduction

-This chapter describes how to use the textbox control and the keyboard across both the Android and iOS platform to enter text.
-The basic functionality we provide includes
+This chapter describes how to use the textbox control and the keyboard across both the Android and iOS platforms to enter text.

 • showing/hiding the keyboard automatically (and programmatically via code)